 Representative Results:

-2.1 A dissolved oxygen level of of 5 - 6 mg/L is sufficient for most aquatic species.
-Dissolved oxygen levels below 3 mg/L are stressful to most aquatic animals.
-Dissolved oxygen levels below 2 mg/Lor 1 mg/L will not support fish (Fig. 5).
+2.1 A dissolved oxygen level of 6 mg/L is sufficient for most aquatic species.
+Dissolved oxygen levels below 4 mg/L are stressful to most aquatic animals.
+Dissolved oxygen levels below 2 mg/L will not support aerobic aquatic life (Fig. 5).

-2.2 The maximum amount of oxygen that can be dissolved in water varies by temperature (Table 1).DO measurements in mg/L are converted to % saturation using water temperature and the conversion chart below.(fig 5)
+2.2 The maximum amount of oxygen that can be dissolved in water varies by temperature (Table 1).

-DISSOLVED OXYGEN LEVELS (% SATURATION)

-Excellent 91 – 110

-Good 71 – 90

-Fair 51 – 70

-Poor < 50

 Applications: Slow-moving rivers are particularly vulnerable to low DO levels, and in extreme cases, these DO levels can lead to hypoxic conditions, creating “dead zones” where aerobic life is no longer supported by a body of water.
 Once plants and animals die-off, the build-up of sediment that occurs can also raise the riverbed, allowing plants to colonize over the water and could lead to the loss of the river all together.
 Surface waters at higher altitudes are also more vulnerable to low DO levels, as atmospheric pressure decreases with increasing altitude, and less oxygen gas is suspended in the water.

 Low DO levels support life forms considered unappealing or unfit for human use, including leeches and aquatic worms (Oligochaeta).